 Anonymity and privacy over the internet are becoming more critical than ever before.
-Among the many solutions deployed to improve online anonymity, the most famous is the use of the Tor browser.
+Among the many solutions deployed to improve online anonymity, the most famous is using the Tor browser.
 It was designed to provide internet freedom, privacy, and anonymous connection without any tracebacks.

-The Tor or the Onion router has all the essential components for achieving maximum online anonymity.
-With Tor, users can prevent online tracking, surveillance, and even access the hidden or unindexed websites through the .onion sites.
-But, the hidden or .onion services are a leading ground for the dark web vendors like the Agora or the Silk road involved in illegal activities.
+The Tor or the Onion router has all the essential components for maximum online anonymity.
+With Tor, users can prevent online tracking, surveillance, and access to hidden or unindexed websites through the .onion sites.
+But, the hidden or .onion services are a leading ground for the dark web vendors like the Agora or the Silk Road involved in illegal activities.
 This raises the most obvious question: Is Tor illegal to use?

 Tor browser is a free and legal software to use.
-But if it’s used to perform illegal activities like drug trafficking, financial fraud, and cybercrimes, then, of course, using the Tor browser becomes illegal.
+But if it’s used to perform illegal activities like drug trafficking, financial fraud, and cybercrimes, then using the Tor browser becomes illegal.
 What are the consequences of it, and are they dangerous?
-To know more, let’s explore the topic in a bit more detail.
+Let’s explore the topic in more detail to know more.

 Tor browser is safe to use even if you access the dark web.
 But when people use it to access the dark web to perform illegal activities, the Tor browser becomes unlawful.
 According to a report, 57% of the .onion sites support illegal activities.
 Here’s the list of the most common activities performed on the darknet: